aravindan-acct/logstash_arm/README.md

 ### WAAS Configuration
 1. Add the export logs component
-2. Add the syslog server and set the port as 1514 (UDP)
+2. If the logstash server is a single instance deployment, add the syslog server and set the port as 1514 (UDP).
+If logstash server is a VMSS deployment, the port should be 50000 (udp).
 3. Log format configuration

     3.a For the `Syslog Header` field, select `ArcSight Log Header`.
 The header value format will be auto set as follows: